-Large Accelerated Filer × Accelerated Filer Non-accelerated filer Smaller Reporting Company Emerging Growth Company any, indicate by check mark if the registrant has elected not to use financial accounting standards provided pursuant to Section 13 - ìor ther the registrant has filed a report on and attestation to its man reporting under Section 404(b) of the Sarbanes-Oxley Act (15 and its audit report. registrant included in the filing refle Indicate by check mark when resuant to Section 12(b) of the Act, indicate by check mark when eet the correction of an error to previously issued financial state ther any of those error corrections are restatements that required the registrant's executive officers during the relevant recovery per ments.
-I a recovery analysis of incentive-b pased The aggregate market value York Stock Exchange on June 30, 2 approximately \$2,926 million.
-Share ther the registrant is a shell company (as defined in Rule 12b-2 of the Common Stock held by non-affiliates of the registrant ba 2023, the last business day of the Registrant's most recently conces held by each executive officer, director and by each other pee been excluded in that such persons may be deemed to be affiliation for other purposes. sed upon the closing sale price on appleted second fiscal quarter, was rson (if any) who owns more than the New 10% of As of February 9, 2024, the number of shares of the registrant's common stock outstanding was 65,409,170.
-DOCUMENTS INCORPORATED BY REFERENCE n
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to Section 240.10D-1(b). $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes: $\square$ No: $\boxtimes$

+The aggregate market value of the Common Stock held by non-affiliates of the registrant based upon the closing sale price on the New York Stock Exchange on June 30, 2023, the last business day of the Registrant's most recently completed second fiscal quarter, was approximately \$2,926 million.
+Shares held by each executive officer, director and by each other person (if any) who owns more than 10% of the outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.

+As of February 9, 2024, the number of shares of the registrant's common stock outstanding was 65,409,170.

+DOCUMENTS INCORPORATED BY REFERENCE